r-lidar/lasR/README.md

 ## Installation

 There is currently no plan for releasing `lasR` on CRAN.
 You must compile and install the package from Github.
-On Windows you must install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) first to be able to build the package the use the package `remotes` to install the package:
+On Windows you must install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) first to be able to build the package.
+Then, use the package `remotes` to install `lasR`:

 ``` r
 remotes::install_github("r-lidar/lasR")